 We are starting the New Year with a “No Spend January” month.
 Sounds a bit over the top, but it sports several great benefits.
 Saving money is obvious, but it also forces you to evaluate your spending habits and often changes them even if it’s just slightly.
 It will also likely cause you to be healthier and potentially lose some weight.

-We have done No Spend January three years in a row now and it’s a great way to pay off credit card debt, add to savings or just generally identify patterns in your spending.
+We have done No Spend January three years in a row now and it’s a great way to pay off credit card debt, add to savings, or just generally identify patterns in your spending.
 I have done this once before and it was an interesting experience.
-When I tell people that I am doing no spend month people often ask what it is and are interested in the details.
+When I tell people that I am doing no spending month people often ask what it is and are interested in the details.
 Most people want to try it.
-Most people could use to save some money.
+Most people could use it to save some money.

 Since so many people seem interested in the idea, I thought I would elaborate a little bit on it.

 A simple example would be a Starbucks latte every morning.
 Just eliminating this for a month could add up to $150 in savings.
-For me it was an Amazon Prime shopping habit.
+For me, it was an Amazon Prime shopping habit.
 I liked to buy $20 – $30 items pretty regularly without much thought adding up to hundreds very quickly.